So you’re excited to try snowshoeing, but maybe you’re a little unsure what you need to take with you and what you need to wear.

 Hygiene – Toilet paper, and a zip lock bag to store used paper in, hand sanitiser.

 Sun cream – In the hope you have a beautiful sunny day.

 Lip Balm – Lip balm with a good SPF is essential in the mountains, even on a grey day your lips can dry out from the cold and wind.

-Money – There ‘might’ be the opportunity to buy cake on the route, so have money with you just in case.
+Money – There might be the opportunity to buy cake on the route, so have money with you just in case.

-Charged Phone – Bare in mind there is often no phone signal up in the mountains, so although it is good to take it with you don’t rely on it for navigation.
+Charged Phone – Bear in mind there is often no phone signal up in the mountains, so although it is good to take it with you don’t rely on it for navigation.
 I would also possibly take a small power pack to top up the charge, particularly if you will be using your phone as a camera, and don’t forget to bring the right cable to plug in your device.

 Watch – If you’re anything like me, you probably use your mobile phone to tell the time these days.
-Well in the great outdoors it’s best to not rely on your phones battery life too much, so a traditional wristwatch would be advised.
+Well in the great outdoors it’s best not to rely on your phones battery life too much, so a traditional wristwatch would be advised.

 Rubbish bag – I always suggest you bring a small rubbish bag with you, not only for your rubbish but also great if you can pick up any litter you saw on the route so that we leave the environment in a better state than we found it.